euyis1019/agent_evolve/README_origin.md

 # Augment SWE-bench Verified Agent

-## Change log 4.6
-- .env file for API keys
-- specify insatance ids
-- Support Deepseek API through the `LiteLLM` library

-## Todolist
-- max tokens limitation
-- In my enviornment, the system cann't process concurrent requests even I set the number `--num-processes` to 2, Have a Check?

 [SWE-bench Verified](https://www.swebench.com/) tests how well AI systems handle software engineering tasks pulled from actual GitHub issues in popular open-source projects.
 Some example problems can be found in OpenAI’s [original blog post on the benchmark](https://openai.com/index/introducing-swe-bench-verified/).
 Where most coding benchmarks focus on isolated Leetcode-style programming problems, SWE-bench involves codebase navigation, iterating against a suite of regression tests, and overall much more complexity.